Skip to content

 Applying a live patch is not instantaneous.
 At the moment the patch is loaded, some tasks may be executing inside the old function — mid-stack, with local variables referencing data structures that the new function may handle differently.
 Blindly redirecting calls at that instant would leave those tasks in an inconsistent state.

-The KLP consistency model solves this by tracking every task in the system and only considering the patch fully active once every task has reached a safe point: returned from the old function, passed through a schedule point, or entered from userspace.
+The KLP consistency model solves this by tracking every task in the system and only considering the patch fully active once every task has reached a safe point: returned from the old function, entered a freezable sleep, or reached the kernel's exit-to-userspace path.

 Per-task patch state